 Many Italian drivers would get offended at your attempt to put on the belt, especially taxi drivers, who would give you a dirty look if you innocently ask "where's the belt?".

-Ok now you can watch the video below by Bob about riding a scooter in Naples:
+Ok, now you can watch this video about driving in Naples: